 All students should review the Policy on Student Compliance with Technical Standards and return a signed copy to the SPAHP Office of Admission acknowledging that the policy has been read and the student attests they are in compliance with the policy.
 If the student believes that he/she has a disability that necessitates accommodation to meet these technical standards, the student must submit documentation of the disability, along with a request for reasonable accommodation, to the Director of Admission and the Assistant/Associate Dean for Academic Affairs.

 The technical standards are integrated into syllabi in all courses across the curriculum.
 In certain cases, compliance with technical standards is a prerequisite for a course.
 In some cases, compliance with technical standards must be maintained to successfully complete a course.
-Students who fail to meet technical standards that are defined as prerequisite course requirements should request a leave of absence from the program.
+Students who fail to meet technical standards that are defined as prerequisite course requirements should request a Temporary Withdrawal from the program.
 If a student fails to meet technical standards while participating in a course, the student should discuss the situation with the Instructor(s) of Record and their academic advisor.
-Students who cannot meet technical standards while participating in a course may request a grade of Incomplete from the Instructor(s) of Record or request a leave of absence from the program.
+Students who cannot meet technical standards while participating in a course may request a grade of Incomplete from the Instructor(s) of Record or request a Temporary Withdrawal from the program.
 Otherwise, inability to meet technical standards may result in course failure.
 If a student believes he/she has a disability that necessitates accommodation to meet these technical standards, the student must submit documentation of the disability, along with a request for a reasonable accommodation, to the Director of Admission and the Assistant/Associate Dean for Academic Affairs.